Neve Tzedek's Alleys Tel Aviv

 In the center of a few single houses from Beit Abulafia, at number 36, is the house of Shimon Rokach, one of the most well-known houses in the Neve Tzedek neighborhood.
 The house has a large copper dome and inside it, you can see a perfect reconstruction of the house, where Shimon Rokach established many associations, factories, and business and national initiatives.
 Beit Rokach, Shimon Rokach 36, Neve Tzedek, Tel Aviv.

 Pines Street is home to the first cinema in Eretz Israel, established in 1914 by Akiva Weiss, one of the founders of the neighborhood and later Tel Aviv.
 The first film screened here was the last days of Pompeii, and the last screening was 60 years later in July 1974.
-Since then, the amazing structure of cinema, ideas, and investment to rescue him from the tedium sad. the complex is located on Pines and corner Lilienblum. provident film on Lilienblum Street is in the kiosk II was established in Tel Aviv in 1920. the kiosk was built Lilienblum Street in Neve Tzedek in front of the cinema motion picture Eden to serve the island of silent film, he built It is made of concrete and is located in a small square at the corner of Lillenblum and Rishonim Street next to one of the most beautiful houses in the city, designed by Tel Aviv's first city engineer Yehuda Magidovich, known for his penthouse with a Parisian-looking roof above the building.
+Since then, the amazing structure of cinema is no longer active. the complex is located on Pines and Lilienblum corner.
+A short film about the cinema can be found in the "kiosk" nearby that was established in Tel Aviv in 1920. the kiosk was built on Lilienblum Street in Neve Tzedek in front of the Eden cinema, the cinema was made from concrete and is located in a small square at the corner of Lillenblum and Rishonim Street next to one of the most beautiful houses in the city, designed by Tel Aviv's first city engineer Yehuda Magidovich, known for his penthouse with a Parisian-looking roof above the building.

 The twin houses

-At the corner of the street where the Eden Cinema is located, across the road, are the two twin houses of the Three Family.
-The houses were built for the first grandchildren of Aharon Shalosh, the founder of the neighborhood: Marco - the eldest son of Avraham Shloshe\, and Moshe - the eldest son of Yosef-Eliyahu Shalosh.
+At the corner of the street where the Eden Cinema is located, across the road, are the two twin houses of the Shlush Family.
+The houses were built for the first grandchildren of Aharon Shalosh, the founder of the neighborhood: Marco - the eldest son of Avraham Shlush, and Moshe - the eldest son of Yosef-Eliyahu Shlush.
 Moses was about to marry Rachel in 1912, while the older Marco had not yet found a mate.
-During these years, the children began to move out of their homes to their own apartments, but the finances of the Shalosh families remained a common fund, which often caused tension within the family.
-To maintain peace of mind and prevent unnecessary rivalry over the choice of houses, Aaron Three decided to build the houses identical.
-Despite this, it turned out that the area of one of the buildings turned out to be slightly larger and the solution was a lottery, and the large plot fell to Moshe.
+During these years, the children began to move out of their homes to their apartments, but the finances of the Shlush families remained a common fund, which often caused tension within the family.
+To maintain peace of mind and prevent unnecessary rivalry over the choice of houses, Aaron Shlush decided to build the houses identical.
+Despite this, it turned out that the area of one of the buildings turned out to be slightly larger and the solution was a lottery, and the large plot was given to Moshe.
 The facades of the buildings are identical but over the years the back and decency have become different from each other.

 Lilienblum Street to Herzl Street, which gained world fame as the black market for money changers in the first years of the establishment of the state and until the 1980s, when there was a restriction on holding foreign currency and anyone who wanted to go abroad would come to Lilienblum Street to purchase Dollars from street changers who were equipped with deep pockets of Israeli pounds and green dollars.
 The black market is located on the street section between Herzl and Allenby.

-Lilienblum 9: Only in 1913 was a decision in principle to allow the opening of hotels in Tel Aviv when obligatory for every five rooms, or ten people, to have one chair house.
+Lilienblum 9: Only in 1913 was a decision in principle to allow the opening of hotels in Tel Aviv when obligatory for every five rooms, or ten people, to have one house.
 The hotel building was built in an eclectic style by the American contractor (Sam) and Wilson for the investor who immigrated to Israel from Russia with his family, Menachem Alkonin.
-After Elkanin's death, the hotel was renamed Central.
+After Elkanin's death, the hotel was renamed to "Central hotel".